by Cristina Carrera July 01, 2021 5 min read

 Step 2: Use the tape measure to get the belt length from the belt hole you typically use to the center of the hole in your Obscure Belt buckle.
 For leather belts with a traditional buckle, measure from your usual belt hole to where the prong touches the frame of the buckle.

-The example below shows you exactly where to measure from on an Obscure Belts buckle with your measuring tape.
+The example below shows you exactly where to measure from on an Obscure Belts buckle or a traditional belt with your measuring tape.
 Always measure to the nearest quarter inch, measuring to the nearest inch is not precise enough.

 Step 3: Consult our belt sizing charts.
 Choose the size from the belt sizes shown that your measurement is in the middle of.
 Our goal is to make you a belt that fits snug initially and that gives you flexibility if your body changes.